Certificate in Public History

 The graduate Certificate in Public History faculty draws on faculty expertise and the wealth of historical resources available in the Richmond area to prepare students for professional work in the field of public history.
 “Public history” can be defined as the practice of history outside the classroom, exemplified by the work of archivists, museum curators, historical guides, historic preservationists, editors, publishers, administrators, and digital media specialists.
 Accordingly, pursuit of this certificate builds theoretical and methodological knowledge as well as hands-on experience to provide students an entry into the field.

-At any time, students in the certificate program may apply for admission into the Master of Arts in History program and, if accepted, may transfer the certificate credits toward partial fulfillment of the master’s degree requirements.
+Students in the certificate program may apply for admission into the Master of Arts in History program after having completed nine credit hours, with no more than three internship credits counting toward that total, in the graduate program.
+These applicants must provide letters of recommendation from at least two professors in the VCU History department, a writing sample, and have successfully completed the GRE exam.
+If accepted, students may transfer the certificate credits toward partial fulfillment of the master’s degree requirements.
 Conversely, students currently enrolled in the Master of Arts in History program may fulfill this certificate’s requirements as part of their degree.